Definition of Proxy Statement

 Conclusion

 Proxy Statement is a written document with the regulatory requirement for listed Companies.
-In the United States of America, companies need to file Form DEF 14A in advance before their Annual Meeting with the securities regulator of the United States in a predefined format.
+In the United States of America, companies must file Form DEF 14A in advance before their Annual Meeting with the securities regulator of the United States in a predefined format.
 Apart from being a regulatory requirement, the Proxy Statement is a useful source of information for investors, potential investors, and shareholder activists to gauge the management, identify their motives for performance which are linked to their monetary compensation, and detect any related party transactions and evaluate the corporate governance of the business.
-The biggest right of a shareholder is the right to vote in the material matters of the company, and the Proxy statement stands to enable them in exercising this right in the most efficient and informative way.
+The biggest right of a shareholder is the right to vote in the material matters of the company, and the Proxy statement enables them to exercise this right in the most efficient and informative way.

 Recommended Articles

-This is a guide to Proxy Statement.
-Here we discuss the definition and rules of proxy statements along with their uses and benefits.
+This is a guide to Proxy Statements.
+Here we discuss the definitions and rules of proxy statements, their uses, and benefits.
 You may also have a look at the following articles to learn more –